intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 of the actual liaison statement, however, we require the metadata (address information and purpose) as indicated in the previous section to be recorded explicitly.
 As such when receiving statement from other organisation these metadata should be extracted.
-If content of the statement is not sent in plain text, the plain text body field may be empty and the received laision statement is uploaded as attachement.
+If the content of the statement is not sent in plain text, the plain text body field may be empty and the received laision statement is uploaded as attachement.